aaron-grau/curic/javascript/readings/rails-api.md

 json.array! @cats
 ```

 Don't worry if you've never heard of Jbuilder.
-It's just a gem that lets us
+It's a gem that lets us
 write Ruby to create JSON, like ERB is for creating HTML.
 Jbuilder lets us
 render a json array of cats by simply passing `@cats` to the `json.array!`
 method.

 ## Using the API